Core Concepts

 Processing error occurred

-Processing: Active text extraction and analysis with real-time progress updates (0-100%) and status messages like "Extracting text", "Analyzing tables", or "Running OCR".
+Processing — Actively extracting content.
+You'll see progress updates (0-100%) and status messages like "Extracting text" or "Running OCR".

 Tracking Progress